tirinox/xchainpy/packages/xchainpy_midgard/docs/DefaultApi.md

 # create an instance of the API class
 api_instance = xchainpy2_midgard.DefaultApi()
 address = 'address_example' # str | Address to match liquidity providers.
 Either a rune or an asset address may be given.
-Query can also be multiple addresses should be seperated by comma (',') show_savers = false # bool | A flag to show saver vault membership details, the default is false.  (optional) (default to false)
+Query can also be multiple addresses should be separated by comma (',') show_savers = false # bool | A flag to show saver vault membership details, the default is false.  (optional) (default to false)

 try: